Pressure Cooker Red Pozole

 - 4 cloves garlic, minced

-- 1 Tbsp pureed chipotle en adobo, or 1 chipotle en adobo, minced, with some adobo sauce
+- 1 chipotle en adobo, minced, with some adobo sauce

-- 1 tsp dried oregano (preferably Mexican oregano)
+- 1 teaspoon dried oregano (preferably Mexican oregano)

-- 3 tbsp masa harina flour (or substitute regular flour)
+- 3 tablespoons masa harina flour (or substitute regular flour)

 - 2 cups chicken stock (preferably homemade) or water